This Quiz Is Designed For:

 Original Medicare or Medicare Advantage?

 These are two fundamentally different systems.
-Choosing one over the other without a comparison is the most common mistake new enrollees make.
+Choosing one without understanding the trade-offs is the most common mistake new enrollees make.

 Most Critical ChoiceWhen Exactly to Enroll

 The month you enroll within your 7-month window determines when coverage starts.
-Enroll late and you could go months without Medicare — even if you’re “on time.”
+Enroll late and you could face a coverage gap of 1–3 months — even if you’re “on time.”

 Timing MattersDo You Need a Supplement (Medigap)?

 Original Medicare leaves significant gaps.
-A supplement fills them — but costs money.
-A Medicare Advantage plan bundles coverage differently.
+A supplement fills them — but costs more monthly.
+An Advantage plan bundles coverage differently.
 We explain both honestly.

 Major Cost ImpactWhich Part D Drug Plan?

 Not all Part D plans cover the same drugs.
-Get the wrong one and your prescriptions could cost significantly more than they need to — or not be covered at all.
+The wrong plan could mean your prescriptions cost significantly more — or aren’t covered at all.

 Check Your RxAre Your Doctors In-Network?

-If you choose Medicare Advantage, your current doctors must be in-network or you’ll pay full price to see them.
-This needs to be verified before you enroll, not after.
+If you choose Medicare Advantage, your current doctors must be in-network or you’ll pay full price.
+This needs to be verified before you enroll — not after.

 Verify FirstAre You Still Working?

-If you or your spouse has employer insurance with 20+ employees, you may be able to delay Part B without penalty.
-Getting this wrong either way creates real problems.
+If you or your spouse has employer coverage from a company with 20+ employees, you may be able to delay Part B without penalty.
+Getting this wrong in either direction creates real problems.

 Mistakes at 65